DA25M014/assignment-7-DA25M014/README.md

 📂 File Required for Evaluation – DA5401_DA25M014_Assignment_7_Final.ipynb

 Dataset: 🔗 [UCI Statlog (Landsat Satellite)](https://archive.ics.uci.edu/ml/datasets/Statlog+(Landsat+Satellite))
+OR
+📁 Data Folder:
+All input datasets required for this assignment are stored in the "Data/" folder located within the repository.

 Title: Model Selection in Multi-Class Classification using ROC and PRC Analysis